Could An Ancient Virus Be The Mystery Driver Behind Cancer?

 While for most people it poses no serious immediate consequences (other than misery from cold-like symptoms and fatigue), it can pose long-term health consequences…

-Once you are afflicted with EBV, it never leaves.
-It remains dormant throughout life.
+Once you are afflicted with EBV, it never leaves but for most people, it remains dormant throughout life.
 However, there are many triggers that can provide fuel to viruses and other pathogens in the body so that a dormant virus can take advantage and become reactivated.
 These triggers include stress, Cell phone radiation, pesticides, herbicides, paint fumes, and mold.

 They can also be related to nutritional deficiencies, physical injury, toxic heavy metal exposure, and emotional trauma.
-EBV can get reactivated anytime your immune defenses are down.
+EBV can get reactivated anytime your immune defences are down.

 Women who have gone through a major life change, such as the death of a spouse or even menopause, may be particularly susceptible to the reactivation of the virus.
 While reactivation does not always present with symptoms, you may experience fatigue, aching muscles and joints, swollen lymph nodes, and other flu-like symptoms.
 People with weakened immune systems are more likely to develop symptoms when EBV reactivates.